Ridhwana/rails/guides/source/active_record_querying.md

 ### `left_outer_joins`

+Inner joins will only return records that have the associated records.

 If you want to select a set of records whether or not they have associated records you can use the [`left_outer_joins`][] method.